 Sample Fear Ladders

-Fear Ladder for Anjali’s fear of attending a prenatal exercise class
+Fear Ladder for Salima’s fear of leaving the baby with a trusted relative

 |Step||Fear Rating (0-10)|